 Coca Cola is the only brand that is widely recognized around the world.
 Brand Equity is about its value.
 It’s all about stories, memories, and human connections.
 These connections were created over many years by skilled marketers who met at countless board meetings.

 Coca-Cola has been a master at this for more than 100 years.
 This equity comes from the willingness of people to pay a premium to support the brand and their unwillingness to accept substitutions.
-Coca-Cola’s marketing strategy is to associate happiness, positiveness, and the good things with their products.
+Coca-Cola’s marketing strategy is to associate happiness, positiveness, and the good things with its products.
 This is how they can create high TOMA (Top-of-mind awareness).

 Competitive Analysis – Coca cola Marketing Strategy